nestjs/docs.nestjs.com/content/recipes/sql-sequelize.md

 ##### This chapter applies only to TypeScript

+> **Warning** In this article, you'll learn how to create a `DatabaseModule` based on the **Sequelize** package from scratch using custom components.
+As a consequence, this solution contains a lot of overhead that you can omit using ready to use and available out-of-the-box dedicated `@nestjs/sequelize` package.
+To learn more, see [here](/techniques/database#sequelize-integration).

 [Sequelize](https://github.com/sequelize/sequelize) is a popular Object Relational Mapper (ORM) written in a vanilla JavaScript, but there is a [sequelize-typescript](https://github.com/RobinBuschmann/sequelize-typescript) TypeScript wrapper which provides a set of decorators and other extras for the base sequelize.

 #### Getting started